ct-bess/Bean-Stalk/README.md

 ## Key Features

+- Show the server how many mistakes you make by developing new commands or editing existing ones on the fly with the system command!

+   `[system reload CommandName`

-- Ever wanted to ping your friend to oblivion?
-Now you can!
-Just execute arbitrary and uncontainerized JavaScript onto the host OS through Bean!
+- Ping your friends to oblivion with arbitrary and uncontainerized JavaScript sent straight to the host OS running Bean!

    `[js for( let i = 0; i < Number.MAX_SAFE_INTEGER; ++i ) console.log('<@!your_friend's_id>')`

-- Want to make voice chat unusable for the entire call?
-Now you can!
+- Make voice chat unusable for the entire call with the voice echoing command!

    `[vc echo --user=user_to_echo`

-- Want to play a 6 way game of connect 4?
-No problem!
+- Play a 6 way game of inverted connect 4!

    `[c4 new` then have everyone `[c4 join` and start playing!

-- Ever had a great message that just need to be spread?
-Yeet it across servers with:
+- Yeet very important messages across servers with the echo command!

    `[yeet --channel=other_server's_channel`

-- Have you ever had a command or a message to send every day at a specific time?
-Create an event!
+- Create custom events to trigger messages or commands at certain hours of the day with the event commands!

    `[event create ...`

-- Want to give your users the ultimate power?
-Let them create their own commands!
+- Give your server members the power of the gods by letting them create and run their own custom commands!

    `[cc new ...`